vmware-tanzu/tanzu-dev-portal/content/guides/spring/spring-route-authorization-testing.md

 #### Pros

-- Humans don't have to remember to update it, the tests tell you when to change
+- Humans don't have to remember to update it.
+The tests tell you when to change.
-- Every API route is tested against every role
+- Every API route is tested against every role.
-- `@TestFactory` generates an individual case for every route
+- `@TestFactory` generates an individual case for every route.
-- Easy for any team member to add new specs
+- Any team member can easily add new specs.
-- Lets you refactor your authorization matchers with confidence
+- Lets you refactor your authorization matchers with confidence.

 #### Cons

-- Adds a lot of tests to your suite, could slow it down
+- Adds a lot of tests to your suite that could slow it down.
-- Your hand will get sore from all the high fives
+- Your hand will get sore from all the high fives.

 ## Further reading
 - [Dynamic tests in Junit 5](https://www.baeldung.com/junit5-dynamic-tests)